K-pop

 K-pop (an abbreviation of "Korean popular music") is a form of popular music originating in South Korea.
-The music genre that the term is used to refer to colloquially emerged in the 1990s as a form of youth subculture, with Korean musicians taking influence from Western dance music, hip-hop, R&B and rock.
+The music genre that the term is used to refer to colloquially emerged in the 1990s as a form of youth subculture, with Korean musicians influenced by Western dance music, hip-hop, R&B and rock.
 Today, K-pop commonly refers to the musical output of teen idol acts, chiefly girl groups and boy bands, who emphasize visual appeal and performance.
 As a pop genre, K-pop is characterized by its melodic quality and cultural hybridity.

 K-pop can trace its origins to "rap dance", a fusion of hip-hop, techno and rock popularized by the group Seo Taiji and Boys, whose experimentation helped to modernize South Korea's contemporary music scene in the early 1990s.
-Their popularity with teenagers incentivized the music industry to focus on this demographic, with Lee Soo-man of SM Entertainment developing the Korean idol system in the late 1990s and creating acts like H.O.T. and S.E.S., which marked the "first generation" of K-pop.
-By the early 2000s, TVXQ and BoA achieved success in Japan and gained traction for the genre overseas.
+Their popularity with teenagers led the music industry to focus on this demographic.
+Lee Soo-man of SM Entertainment, who developed the Korean idol system in the late 1990s, created H.O.T. and S.E.S., the "first generation" of K-pop.
+By the early 2000s, TVXQ and BoA had achieved success in Japan and gained traction for the genre overseas.

-As a component of the Korean Wave, the international popularity of K-pop by the 2010s can be attributed to the rise of social media.
-In 2019, South Korea ranked sixth among the top ten music markets worldwide, with artists BTS and Blackpink leading the growth.
-2020 was a record-breaking year for South Korea when it experienced a 44.8% growth and became the fastest-growing major market of the year.
+In the 2010s, the Korean Wave and social media drove the international popularity of K-pop.
+In 2019, South Korea ranked sixth among music markets, led by artists BTS and Blackpink.
+The following year, South Korea's music market a record 44.8%, making it the year's fastest-growing major market.

-Despite heavy influence from American pop music, some have argued that K-pop maintains a distinctness in mood and energy.
+Despite heavy influence from American pop music, some have argued that K-pop is distinct in mood and energy.
 The "Koreanness" of K-pop has been debated in recent years, with an increasing share of Western songwriters, non-Korean artists, songs in English and marketing for a global audience.
-Some authors have theorized K-pop as a new kind of "transnational culture" with "global dissemination".
+Some authors have called K-pop a new kind of "transnational culture" with "global dissemination".

 K-pop is known for its tight managerial control.
 It has been criticized for its commercialism and treatment of artists.
-The industry is dominated by four major companies—SM, YG, JYP and Hybe.
-In the 2020s, the genre has been marked by greater artist autonomy and companies localizing their production methods overseas; groups like JO1 and Katseye have resulted from this globalization.
+The industry is dominated by four companies: SM, YG, JYP and Hybe.
+In the 2020s, the genre has seen greater artist autonomy and companies producing music overseas; groups like JO1 and Katseye have resulted from this globalization.